swshon/arabic-dialect-identification/README.md

 The scores should represent likelihood score P(O|L_i), a conditional probability for observed data (O) given each language model (L_i).
 You can also find the example code to generate this "result_dev.csv" file in the "scripts/baseline_dev.py" file at the [line 82](https://github.com/swshon/arabic-dialect-identification/blob/3f7c61982a3f85fe4f6be06dd19b88bbb2b44cea/scripts/baseline_dev.py#L82).

-# Performance evaluation
+# Performance evaluation (Accuracy and Cost_average)
 Primary performance measure is accuracy (%) and alternative measure will be average EER for each dialects.
+Note that this average EER is only to check the system is balanced for all languages.
 You can check the performance on the dev set as below (need result_dev.csv file).

-    python scripts/measure_performance_dev.py
+    python scripts/measure_accuracy.py --label data/dev_segments/utt2lang --score result_dev.csv --duration --detail
-and the result on Dev set shows
+and the result on Dev set will show

     Accuracy = 83.03%
     Average EER = 8.57%

+To follow the standard measurement on Language ID research area, we also provide code to measure cost average that defined on NIST LRE17.

+    python scripts/measure_cavg.py --label data/dev_segments/utt2lang --score result_dev.csv --softmax --duration
+and the result on Dev set will show

+    Cavg*100 = 11.65

 # Baseline example code with pre-trained model
 A baseline using end-to-end dialect identification system is provided and you can run the example code as below